(Avail. 24/7)

 In This Article

-In this post, I examine who can benefit from these new laws, how you can petition the court for an Expungement, and steps you can take to make the process go smoothly.
+In this post, I examine who can benefit from these new laws, how to petition the court for an Expungement, and steps you can take to make the process go smoothly.
 While the information below is informational, it is best to speak with an Expungement lawyer in Northern New Mexico for specific legal advice.

 Expunging a Criminal Record